Back to Blog

 Koyfin:

-• 5,900+ filter criteria across fundamentals, technicals, performance, and analyst estimates
+• Thousands of filter criteria across fundamentals, technicals, performance, and analyst estimates

 Winner: Koyfin.
-This is where the platform really shines.
-Godel Terminal gives you solid fundamental data through its command system, but Koyfin's screening engine with 5,900+ criteria, its massive transcript library, and its customizable research dashboards are purpose-built for deep fundamental analysis.
+Godel Terminal gives you solid fundamental data at your fingertips, but Koyfin's screening engine, transcript library, and customisable dashboards are purpose-built for deep fundamental work.
 If finding undervalued stocks through systematic screening is your workflow, Koyfin is the better tool.

 News and Real-Time Intelligence